home

 With GCSE's/S grades, it is possible to start work as an accountancy technician, and there may be Apprenticeships with some employers.

-Young people taking an accountancy technician route may work towards the Association of Accounting Technicians (AAT) occupational accounting qualification, progressing to full accountancy training after gaining experience.
+Young people taking an accountancy technician route may work towards the Association of Accounting Technicians (AAT) accounting qualification, progressing to full accountancy training after gaining experience.

 The Association of Chartered Certified Accountants (ACCA) offers a similar training route leading to the Certified Accounting Technician (CAT) qualification.
 With AAT or CAT qualifications, trainees are exempt from some papers in the professional accountancy exams.